 Everyone has competition.
 So differentiating your business isn’t easy.
-The fact that you’re a great PR agency that gets great coverage, has great relations with journalists and you’re great to deal with is well er great.
+The fact that you’re a great PR agency that gets great coverage has great relations with journalists and you’re great to deal with is well er great.
 But, in bigger organisations, it’s likely that your prospect already has an agency that ticks the same boxes and they are contracted.
 So, think about it from their point of view.
 Why should they see you?
 Why should they see you now?
-What issues do they have that you can resolve.
-Do you have specialist knowledge that they need?
+What issues do they have that you can resolve?
+Do you have the specialist knowledge that they need?
 Give them a compelling reason to see you.

 4. Poor briefing